 I learnt it at the art school.
-I wanted to know how to use air brush and different artistic techniques, so on my day off I went to art school to take lectures.
-I did it for three years and learnt a lot about fine art, graphic design, window display, sculpture.
+I wanted to know how to use airbrush and different artistic techniques, so on my day off I went to art school to take lectures.
+I did it for three years and learnt a lot about fine art, graphic design, window display, and sculpture.
 For me pastry is not cooking, it is an edible art, so I wanted to work on my art education.
 I am still learning every day, attending seminars and lectures around the world.
-Learning is a never ending process so I am never stopping to learn.
+Learning is a never-ending process so I am never stopping to learn.

 What was most difficult to master?

-For me it’s all about the perfection and I am striving to be better and better day by day.
+For me, it’s all about perfection and I am striving to be better and better day by day.